gagalyash/Parkinsons-Disease-Detection/README.md

 # DataSet Link --> https://www.kaggle.com/nidaguler/parkinsons-data-set/

 # Dataet Information
--The main aim of the data
+- The main aim of the data
 is to discriminate healthy people from those with PD, according to "status" column which is set to 0 for healthy and 1 for Parkinson Disease.